What is the Student Direct Stream (SDS)?

 Some applicants will have to submit a medical certificate granted by a doctor approved by the IRCC.
 An applicant will require a medical certificate if:

-1. The applicant has resided or traveled to certain countries for 6 months or more before their arrival in Canada.
+1. The applicant has resided or traveled to certain countries for 6 months or more before they arrive in Canada.

 2. The applicant will be working in the health or education sectors.